davidgasquez/handbook/Open Data.md

 ### Transformations
 - Packaged Lambda transformations (WASM/Docker).
-	- For tabular data something like `dbt` might be better.
+	- For tabular data, starting with just SQL might be great.
 - Defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium are doing these.
 - Can be run locally and remotely.